stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 16, Problem 1]
+- Question (rluo-stat6250): What is the function of the column input?
+- Answer (rluo-stat6250): Column input can be used to read raw data that is stored in an external file.

 [Course Textbook Chapter 16, Problem 5]
+- Question (rluo-stat6250): What are the features of the column input?

 [Course Textbook Chapter 16, Problem 7]
+- Question (rluo-stat6250): What is standard numeric data?

 [Course Textbook Chapter 16, Problem 8]
+- Question (rluo-stat6250): What does nonstandard numeric dat include?
+- Answer (rluo-stat6250): values that contain special characters, date and time values, and data in fraction, binary and hexadecimal.

 [Course Textbook Chapter 16, Problem 9]
+- Question (rluo-stat6250): What styles can we choose when encountering raw data that is organized into fixed fields.

 [Course Textbook Chapter 17, Problem 1]
+- Question (rluo-stat6250): What is free-format data?

 [Course Textbook Chapter 17, Problem 2]
+- Question (rluo-stat6250): Can list input read both standard and nonstandard free-format data?
+- Answer (rluo-stat6250): Yes, it can read both.

 [Course Textbook Chapter 17, Problem 4]
+- Question (rluo-stat6250): What is the rule of using list input?

 [Course Textbook Chapter 17, Problem 5]
+- Question (rluo-stat6250): What is the limitations of list input?

 [Course Textbook Chapter 17, Problem 7]
+- Question (rluo-stat6250): What is the function of the MISSOVER option?

 [Course Textbook Chapter 17, Problem 8]
+- Question (rluo-stat6250): What is the function of the LENGTH statement?

 [Course Textbook Chapter 17, Problem 10]
+- Question (rluo-stat6250): How to create a free-format dataset?

 [basic_recipe_to_load_remote_delimited_file (from Week 10 Overview)]
+- Question (rluo-stat6250): How can we import delimited text file?

 [adv_recipe_to_load_remote_delimited_file (from Week 10 Overview)]
+- Question (rluo-stat6250): What is the function of the INFORMAT statement?